 - Risk assessment

-- The ability to effectively communicate a health and safety program across a diverse workforce
+- The ability to effectively communicate a health and safety programme across a diverse workforce

-- And most important of all – show we care about our most important asset – the colleagues we work with and make sure they go home safe and well
+- Most important of all – show we care about our most important asset – the colleagues we work with and make sure they go home safe and well.